BFonteh/alx-low_level_programming/README.md

-# alx-low_level_programming
-This Repository contains files for assignments done in the course of the ALX-SE course.
+This directory contains codes for the second project on pointers and strings